 Probiotics for Weight Loss on a High-Fat Diet

-If you jumped on the keto bandwagon to lose weight or are a die-hard low-carb diet fan, you may have read that some animal studies link a high-fat diet to changes in the gut microbiota that may encourage weight gain.
+If you’ve tried keto or a low-carb diet to lose weight, you may have read that some animal studies link a high-fat (and high animal protein) diet to changes in the gut microbiota that may encourage weight gain.
 One such study in rats suggested that a high-fat, high-calorie diet led to inflammation in the gut that impaired food intake regulation and possibly triggered excessive eating and obesity.
 While these aren’t studies on humans, some research suggests that high dietary fat may also impair the human microbiome.

 Don’t Come up Short on SCFAs: How to Hack Your Appetite

-The gut microbiota plays a role in energy metabolism through the production of short-chain fatty acids (SCFAs), made by your gut bugs from the breakdown of fiber and protein.
-Acetate, propionate, and butyrate are SCFAs that can impact insulin sensitivity, glucose balance, and body weight—specifically by regulating satiety and reducing appetite<sup>16</sup>.
-One study highlights the effects of taking butyrate: It activates the gut-brain neural connection to reduce calorie intake and rev up fat burning<sup>17</sup>.
+The gut microbiota plays a role in energy metabolism by producing short-chain fatty acids (SCFAs), made when your gut bugs break down fiber.
+Acetate, propionate, and butyrate are SCFAs that can impact inflammation, insulin sensitivity, blood sugar balance, and body weight—in many ways, including regulating satiety and reducing appetite.

-How can you reap the potential weight-impacting benefits of acetate, propionate, and butyrate?
-Eat more foods made from fermented bacteria<sup>18</sup>, such as:
+How can you reap the potential weight-impacting benefits of SCFA?
+Eat more high-fiber food and probiotic foods, such as:

 - Soy sauce and other fermented sauces

 - Intact whole grains (not ground into flour)

 Try adding plain kefir, plain yogurt with live and active cultures—if you can’t tolerate or don’t enjoy dairy, try dairy-free cashew kefir or probiotic coconut yogurt—to your diet for at least two months to see if you notice any difference.